 Sea Hunter unmanned vessel design and features

 The high-resolution stereo and 360° electro-optic/infrared (EO/IR) sensor systems ensure safe navigation and situational awareness during day/night lighting conditions.
-Long-range mid-frequency active-passive sonar aboard the vessel detects and classifies the targets.
+Long-range mid-frequency active-passive sonar on board the vessel detects and classifies the targets.

 Propulsion and performance of Sea Hunter